Noise (spectral phenomenon)

-Noise refers to many types of random, troublesome, problematic, or unwanted signals.
+Noise is any type of random, troublesome, problematic, or unwanted signals.

 Acoustic noise may mar aesthetic experience, such as attending a concert hall.
 It may also be a medical issue inherent in the biology of hearing.

 In technology, noise is unwanted signals in a device or apparatus, commonly of an electrical nature.
 The nature of noise is much studied in mathematics and is a prominent topic in statistics.

 This article provides a survey of specific topics linked to their primary articles.